 #1.
-U pon installing a garage door, we noticed there were numerous scratches on every panel.
+Upon installing a garage door, there were numerous scratches on every panel.
 We contacted the manufacturer and asked for a rep to come inspect the door.
-Their rep told us that the door came from a shipment of doors headed for delivery that had been on a truck that overturned on the freeway.
+The rep told us that the door came from a shipment of doors headed for delivery that had been on a truck that overturned on the freeway.
 Somehow this turned out to be the one and only door that was accidentally placed back in stock.

 #2.
 We received a garage door with windows that had a pattern of scratches.
 It was obvious this section had been manufactured previously and there had been some difficulty with the jig that cut the glass.
 The manufacturer’s solution was to use touch-up paint.
 Eventually, after countless demands, the manufacturer provided a replacement for this section of the door.

 #3.
 After installing a top-of-the-line garage door with windows, we noticed it had been touched up.
 The touch-up paint didn’t match and there were over 100 spots on the top section alone.
 We complained about the extensive use of touch-up paint.
 The response we received was that their warehouse could not deliver doors up to our specifications and we should purchase doors from other manufacturers.